r4u-dev/open-r4u/sdks/python/docs/HTTP_TRACING_SCHEMA.md

 ## Key Features

 ### 1. **Provider Agnostic**

 - No hardcoded provider detection logic
 - Provider is passed explicitly when setting up tracing
 - Works with any HTTP client (httpx, requests, aiohttp)

 ### 2. **Simplified Schema**

 - Removed unnecessary fields like `endpoint`, `operation_type`
 - Focus on essential HTTP data: timing, status, headers, payloads
 - Direct fields for URL and method for easy access
+- Automatic call path tracking to identify where requests originate
 - Metadata field for additional context

 ### 3. **Raw Data Capture**

 - Captures complete request/response bytes
 - Preserves original headers
 - No data transformation or parsing

 ### 4. **Streaming Support**

 - Handles both regular and streaming requests
 - Collects complete response content during streaming
 - Accurate timing includes full streaming duration

+### 5. **Call Path Tracking**

+- Automatically extracts the call path for each request
+- Shows the chain of functions that led to the API call (e.g., "module.py::main->query_llm->create")
+- Helps with debugging and understanding execution flow
+- Available in the `path` field of each trace

 ## Usage Examples